canonical/microcloud-cluster-manager/CONTRIBUTING.md

 **NOTE**: You must have installed the optional dependencies for the above to work.

-<br><br>

 # End-to-end tests

 You can run both backend and frontend e2e tests against the running development cluster with the following command:

-#### Backend e2e tests
+## Backend e2e tests

 ```
 make test-e2e
 ```

-#### UI e2e tests
+## UI e2e tests

 The UI e2e tests steps through the OIDC authentication flow using a pre-configured auth0 account.
-For the tests to work locally, you will need to create a file at the path `ui/.env.local` and it should have the following variables (you can reach out to the project maintainers for the values):
+For the tests to work locally, you will need to create a file at the path `ui/.env.local` and it should have the following variables:

 ```
-OIDC_USER=
-OIDC_PASSWORD=
+OIDC_USER="lxd-site-manager-e2e-tests@example.org"
+OIDC_PASSWORD="abcDEF111"
 ```

 If it's the first time you are running UI e2e tests, you should first install playwright and its browsers: